 - compute image sources for Reflect for a given geometry;

 - model sound propagation from Rooms and Portals by controlling 3D busses;

-- model diffraction of obstructed sound sources across geometric edges; and,
+- model sound propagation across geometry; and,

 - conveniently access the raw API of Wwise Reflect.

 Under the hood, it:

 - controls 3D busses by managing game objects and their properties (positions, auxiliary sends, obstruction, and occlusion);

 - controls (multi-) positions and aux sends of spatial audio game objects;

 - runs geometric sound reflection, diffraction and transmission algorithms; and

 It is an SDK component that works hand in hand with the Wwise sound engine, as shown in the following flowchart.